 Where can I buy the Piccolo and replacement tips ?

 You can buy The Piccolo and replacement tips direct from our website.
-The initial purchase comes with twelve tips, enough for three months use.
+The initial purchase comes with twelve tips, enough for six months use.
 Ongoing replacement tips can be ordered via our website.
 The Piccolo has a 12 month replacement guarantee against faulty manufacture and is assembled in Australia.